- 3/4 cup packed light brown sugar

 Pour the peach mixture into the bottom dough.
 Working one strip at a time, create a lattice top crust by laying the strips across the top in 1 direction, then turn and lay across in the other, interweaving the strips, if desired.
 Roll up the overhanging bottom crust over the edges and pinch to seal.
 Crimp together around the pan.
 Brush the top with the cream and lightly sprinkle with the sugar.

 Transfer to the oven and bake for 15 minutes, then reduce the heat to 350° F and continue cooking until the crust is golden and the juices are bubbly, 20 to 30 minutes longer.

 Remove from the oven and transfer to a wire rack to cool completely before serving.

-Slice and serve with ice cream on top.
+Serve the cobbler with scoops of ice cream on top.